 One day I got a call from a colleague who was working at a private school who asked me to come and meet the Head of the School.
 I really wasn't all that interested.
 But she persisted and I was intrigued.

 The Head of the School wanted me to be in charge of “Betterment.”
 I had never heard the word before, but I had an idea what it meant.
 He told me he had heard very positive comments about the program I oversaw at Antioch and thought I would be able to help make things better at his school.
 I couldn’t refuse the challenge.

 Eventually he decided my title ought to be the Director of Counseling Services for the Upper School (9th-12th grade).
 In this capacity I met with a lot of parents, students and teachers and did my best to make things better for them.
 Having raised my own child and having learned from the students and parents I encountered I was able to write Parenting Your Teen: A Relationship Training Manual.

-The relationship books were the foundations that launched me into writing fiction.
+The relationship books launched me into writing.
 I’ve always read mysteries.
-I particularly enjoyed series it’s nice to always have another book to look forward to plus you can follow the main and supporting characters from book to book as they take on the new challenges that life brings.
+I particularly enjoyed series as it’s nice to always have another book to look forward to plus you can follow the main and supporting characters from book to book as they take on the new challenges that life brings.
 When I stopped classroom teaching, I found that I still wanted to help others and facilitate making lives better.
 I thought writing a fictional mystery series would provide me the chance to weave the lessons I’ve learned and taught into a new format that others could not only enjoy, but, hopefully, grow and learn from.
 I want my readers to enjoy the adventures my sleuth encounters and along the way pick up some therapy tricks-of-the-trade to help them with their lives and relationships all while bringing a smile to their countenance.

 Ever wonder what is the secret to life?
 Many people have.
 If you’re interested in learning what some others have thought, I’ve put together a site dedicated to the subject.
 Click here.